21 Places to Eat the Best Tacos in Oaxaca City (2024)

 Lechoncito de Oro is another popular taco stand in Oaxaca that is a favorite in the city.
 And if you’re looking for lechon (slow-cooked baby pig) tacos, it’s probably your best bet.

+But again, these tacos are not my favorite, despite being a pork lover.
+I find their lechon to be incredibly fatty.
 Perhaps I’m reminiscing about the beautifully cooked, meaty lechon I randomly found at an unassuming spot in a small town in Colombia.

 Regardless, I recommend ordering your taco or torta with chicharrones to add a bit of crunch to the fattiness of the meat.